ojura/undrop-for-innodb/README.md

 # make
 ```
 ## Usage

+You can consult [my blog](http://mysql.on.windows.free.fr/index.php/category/undrop-for-innodb/) to read and comment the posts related to this tool.

-There is a series of blog posts that describe in great details recovery from different failures.
+You can recover your database using the toolkit and detailed instructions from the following blog posts that describe in great details recovery from different failures.

  * [Recover Table Structure From InnoDB Dictionary](https://twindb.com/recover-table-structure-from-innodb-dictionary/) – how to generate CREATE TABLE statement if you have ibdata1 file.
  * [Take image from corrupted hard drive](https://twindb.com/take-image-from-corrupted-hard-drive/) – what you should do if a hard disk is dying.